So your child has just been diagnosed Autistic and you’re wondering what happens next?

 There is no set age that you should tell your child that they are autistic.
 Only you can decide this.
 There are lots of great resources available online and in books to explain what autism is.
-The National Autistic Society has a great online resource called What Is Autism.

 The Education Rights Service provides impartial and confidential information and support to families on school education rights and entitlements.